Danydevo/kotlin-web-site/docs/topics/compatibility-guide-17.md

 >
 > - 1.3.0: introduce a warning on such function calls
 > - 1.6.0: raise this warning to an error
-> - 1.7.0: introduce changes to the language grammar, so that `suspend` before `{` is parsed as a keyword
+> - 1.7.0: introduce changes to the language grammar so that `suspend` before `{` is parsed as a keyword

 ## Standard library